mstksg/inCode/copy/entries/lenses-and-prisms.md

 and `unsplit` do not form an isomorphism), but I think, to me, "`split` and `join` must form an isomorphism" is a much clearer and natural law than get-put/put-get/put-put.

+(The `forall q.` is the *-XExistentialQuantification* extension, and allows us to hide type variables in constructors.
+Note that this disallows us from using `split` and `unsplit` as record accessors functions, so we have to pattern match to get the contents)

 We can implement our necessary lens API as so: